TeamCOMPAS/COMPAS/online-docs/pages/User guide/docker.rst

 NOTE: if you decide to execute using ``runSubmit.py``, you will need a ``compasConfigDefault.yaml``  file in the same directory.
-This file can be find in the same directory as he ``runSubmit.py``, and contains the default COMPAS choices for stellar and binary physics.
+This file can be find in the same directory as the ``runSubmit.py``, and contains the default COMPAS choices for stellar and binary physics.
 This choices can be changed by modifying the options availabe in the ``compasConfigDefault.yaml`` file.